CCS Rates 2026–27: Confirmed Rates from 6 July 2026

 |---|---|---|

 Families with more than one CCS eligible child aged 5 or under may get a higher CCS rate for the second and younger children.
-These thresholds are also indexed by CPI each year.
+The thresholds for the higher rate are confirmed by Services Australia and in effect from 6 July 2026.

 |---|---|